bagoelz/Emotional_Speech_Generation/DESIGN.md

-# Emotional Speech Generation — System Design (Conversational Guide)
+# Emotional Speech Generation — System Design

 Let’s imagine we’re sitting together with a cup of coffee.
 You type a line, press a button, and a friendly narrator speaks back—in the mood you asked for.
 That’s the idea.
 We’ll keep things practical, easy to run, and ready to grow when you want more expression.